yu-ming-chen/tp/docs/DeveloperGuide.md

 ## 1. Introduction

-### Overview
-NUSave is a budgeting tool made for **university students staying on campus** who want to be able to track and manage their own expenditures with ease.
-As students, it is common for them to have limited income during their academic years.
+NUSave is a desktop application built for **university students who stay on campus** to help them organise, track and manage their budgets.
-Therefore, it is especially necessary for those living independently to plan their finances prudently to ensure that they do not overspend their tight budget.

-A typical student staying on campus has to keep track of:
-* daily expenses
-* club finances
-* project budgets
-* administrative fees

-Rather than having multiple documents and spreadsheets to keep track of their budgets, NUSave allows students to conveniently manage all their expenditures under one centralised platform.

-NUSave implements both **Command Line Interface (CLI)** and **Graphical User Interface (GUI)**.
-In other words, users interact with the application through the command line and the GUI will reflect their actions.
+It aims to alleviate the hassle that comes along with managing multiple budgets on different documents by providing a one-stop solution.
+With NUSave, you can create, edit and delete budgets or expenditures, as well as generate statistics based on your entries to gain useful insights regarding your spending habits.

+What's more, NUSave has:
+- a Command Line Interface (CLI) catered to those who can type fast and prefer to use a keyboard.
+In other words, you navigate the application and execute instructions by keying in text-based commands into the command box provided.
+- a Graphical User Interface (GUI) to provide you with a visually appealing and aesthetic user experience.
+Essentially, the current status of the application is reflected live on-screen so what you see is what you get!

 ### Purpose

 This document describes both the design and architecture of NUSave.
 It aims to serve as a guide for developers, testers, and designers who are interested in working on NUSave.